Les Arcs - village

 Non-ski activities

-Les Arcs offers a number of icy adventures for non-skiers.
-The Grotte de Glace (ice cave) at ther top of the Transarc gondoila is well worth a visit.
+Les Arcs offers several icy adventures for non-skiers.
+The Grotte de Glace (ice cave) at the top of the Transarc gondola is well worth a visit.
 If that whets your appetite, try glacier walking on the Glacier Geay.

 Jacques Fillietroz, aka “Les Arcs’ Buffalo Bill”, runs ski-joëring in the forest – that’s being pulled along on your skis by a horse (50€).
 Call (00 33 6 16 18 49 51).
 If dogs are your thing, try Arctik Aventures’ (00 33 6 16 03 24 01) sunset husky rides (45€).
 Finish off a day with a snowshoe walk to a Mongolian yurt on the slopes where you’ll tuck into a traditional Savoyard dinner.